Argent77/A7-NPCGenerator/README.md

 This mod allows you to install any number of pregenerated or exported characters as regular NPCs.
 They can be met at predetermined locations where you have the chance to invite them into your party or have them tag along without occupying party slots at any time in the game.
 Kicked out NPCs can be instructed to wait or return to the original meeting place.

+**NOTE:** The mod isn't registered in the WeiDU.log and can therefore be called at any time and as often as you like to install or remove NPCs to or from the game.

 The mod supports the following games and game variants:
 - Original BG2
 - Tutu/EasyTutu